ndevvy/asteroids/README.md

 Asteroids written in Javascript and rendered on the HTML5 canvas.
 Play it [here](http://ndevvy.github.io/asteroids)!

 ## Code highlights / notes
-* **Class Inheritance**: I wrote an `inherits` function using the surrogate method to handle prototypal class inheritance.
-The `Surrogate` lets temporarily assign the `ParentClass` prototype which can then be passed on to the `ChildClass`.
+* **Class Inheritance**: I wrote an `inherits` function using the surrogate technique to handle prototypal class inheritance.
+The `Surrogate` lets us temporarily assign the `ParentClass` prototype which can then be passed on to the `ChildClass`.
 This ensures that the `ChildClass`'s methods don't get inherited in the wrong direction by the `ParentClass`.

 ````javascript
 Asteroids.Util.inherits = function(ChildClass, ParentClass) {